World Class Ice Carving Exhibits’ at PotashCorp Wintershines 2016!

 “The ice carving will be an amazing experience done by a crew of international ice carvers”, says Kim Ali, WinterShines Festival Director.
 “Starting the weekend of January 15th, they will be working on their creations like the ice castles and ice playground and it will take them a full week to complete their masterpieces.
 Everyone can come see these amazing artists at work. “

 Ice Carving activities brought to you by:

-Peter is the owner of Fire and Ice Creations, a Saskatoon based ice sculpture company.
+Peter Fogarty Peter is the owner of Fire and Ice Creations, a Saskatoon based ice sculpture company.
 Peter was a chef for 30 years before deciding to pursue his passion of ice carving.
-His company has created sculptures for everything from the Juno Awards in 2007, to a design for the International University Congress (called bridging communities) where Peter designed a replica of Saskatoon's 25th Street bridge for a sushi display.
+His company has created sculptures for everything from the Juno Awards, in Saskatoon and Moose Jaw, Both Grey Cups in Saskatchewan, to Ice Bars and Centennial celebrations thru out Saskatchewan, Manitoba and Alberta.

 This is Peter’s 8th year with Wintershines - http://www.fireandicecreations.ca/about.html

 Junichi Nakamura Japanese artist Junichi Nakamura is widely regarded as one of the best ice sculptors in the world.
 He has taken the gold medal at two Olympic ice carving competitions and has won numerous titles at the World Ice Art Championshipsand even traveled to Chicago in 2000 to win the U.S. national championship.
 The photos below were taken at competitions in Alaska, Canada, and Utah.
 In almost every case, Junichi had teammates or a helper that also worked on the sculpture and they’ve been credited whenever possible.

 This is Junichi's FIRST YEAR at PotashCorp Wintershines! http://www.icecarvingsecrets.com/photos/junichi_nakamura.html